When I’m trying to set a vision for a product or service, I’m reminded of this old joke:

-I’ve found a “traffic light” rating (red, amber, green) works best at this stage.
+A “traffic light” rating (red, amber, green) works best at this stage.
 No red lights means a theme is viable and worth exploring.
-Lots of green lights suggest a theme is high priority.
+Lots of green lights suggest a piece is high priority.

 You might also like: 8 Usability Metrics Tech Teams Can Use To Analyze User Behaviour.

 4. Tell the story